-The second largest underwriting risk is Expense risk.

-Expense risk would be a material risk to Equitable Life given its relatively small size.
-In order to manage this risk, Equitable Life has an Expense Agreement with Utmost Life and Pensions, to charge only a fixed per policy cost, which will mitigate the fund's exposure to expense risk, other than exposure to inflation of expenses.
+The second largest underwriting risk is expense risk.
+Expense risk would be a material risk to ELAS given its relatively small size.
+In order to manage this risk, ELAS has an Expense Agreement with ULP, to charge only a fixed per policy cost, which will mitigate the fund's exposure to expense risk, other than exposure to inflation of expenses.

-Equitable Life also has a small number of non-profit policies, primarily term assurance.
-These are largely reinsured and, as a result, the mortality risk for Equitable Life is minimal, although this in turn creates counterparty risk (see Section C3).
+ELAS also has a small number of non-profit policies, primarily term assurance.
+These are largely reinsured and, as a result, the mortality risk for the Society is minimal, although this in turn creates counterparty risk (see Section C3).

-Equitable Life also has exposure to longevity risk, which arises primarily in relation to policies which include an underlying GARs.
-No annuity policies have been offered by the Society for several years.
-The financial obligation of the Society is to pay a sufficient amount to a third party at retirement date to purchase the required annuity amount.
+ELAS also has exposure to longevity risk, which arises primarily in relation to policies which include an underlying GARs.
+A small number of new annuity policies to existing policyholders are written by the Society.

-Of the German and Irish business that has stayed much of this has been reinsured or subsequently transferred:

-- In 2015 a portfolio of in force annuitants were transferred to Canada Life through a Part VII Scheme. - Part of the longevity portfolio (from Irish business) is reinsured with LBG.
+Of the German and Irish business that has stayed much of this has been reinsured.
+Part of the longevity portfolio (from Irish business) is reinsured with Lloyds Banking Group ("LBG").
 This includes principally historic deferred annuities and a small number of immediate annuities.
 The only residual annuity in payment exposure relates to c.20 German annuities (around £1 m of liability).